sirredbeard/nim-windows-container/README.md

 The sample [Dockerfile](https://github.com/sirredbeard/nim-windows-container/blob/main/Dockerfile) defaults to:

 * Windows Server 2022 LTSC.
 * Nim 1.6.12, the current stable release of Nim.
 It is very likely by the time you are reading this that Nim has since been updated.
 Check [nim-lang releases](https://github.com/nim-lang/Nim/releases) for the latest release.
+See the GitHub Actions below for how the latest version is automatically pulled in to the Windows Container published here.

 ## GitHub Actions Workflow